What is Quantitative Research?

 - Participate in this survey to win 100 Amazon gift points.

-2. Correlational Research: As the name suggests, researchers use this quantitative research method to correlate two or more variables using mathematical analysis methods.
+Researchers use this quantitative research method to correlate two or more variables using mathematical analysis methods.
 Patterns, relationships, and trends between variables are concluded as they exist in their natural set up.
 The impact of one of these variables on the other is observed along with how it changes the relationship between the two variables.
 Researchers tend to manipulate one of the variables to attain the desired results.

 Ideally, it is advised to not make conclusions merely on the basis of correlational research.
 This is because it is not mandatory that if two variables are in sync that they are interrelated.